IFB-ElixirFr/sandboxbioscenarios/session01/step04.md

 ### Summary

 Here we learn that:
-- we can execute a command by typing its name (options and/or arguments) and pressing <kbd>enter</kbd>
+- We can execute a command by typing its name (options and/or arguments) and pressing <kbd>Enter</kbd>.
-- we can add options to modify the command behavior
+- We can add options to modify the command behavior.
-- options start with a dash `-` (short form) or a double dash `--` (long form)
+- Options start with a dash `-` (short form) or a double dash `--` (long form).
-- several options of the short form can be combined (without space and after a single dash)
+- Several options of the short form can be combined (without space and after a single dash).
-- command name can be followed (or not) by an argument
+- Command name can be followed (or not) by an argument.
 </Alert>